capistrano/capistrano/documentation/getting-started/cold-start/index.markdown

    prompting us for input, so we ask git to `ls-remote` on the repository we defined.
-As this exited with an [unclean status](https://en.wikipedia.org/wiki/Exit_status), Capistrano aborted, and printed out the erorr messages for us to try and figure out what broke.
+As this exited with an [unclean status](https://en.wikipedia.org/wiki/Exit_status), Capistrano aborted, and printed out the error messages for us to try and figure out what broke.

 In this case, we'll be using SSH agent forwarding, we can check if that's working by writing a tiny Cap task, or simply using SSH to do it for us, the